 Forget all your troubles when in Hyde Park, Chicago.
 CTA buses will take you through and out, and the Metra Electric Line is best to avoid traffic jams.
 Prefer your own vehicles?
 Parking lots are conveniently dispersed all around the neighborhood.
 For bikers, the lanes are being extensively developed, and you may find the updates on the official municipal website.
 Running late?
 Consider taking a cab: credit cards are accepted citywide, so don’t worry if you left all cash in the coat you wore yesterday.

-Hyde Park is the neighborhood that does not lack options when it comes to rooms for rent.
+Hyde Park is the neighborhood that does not lack options when it comes to furnished townhouses for rent.
 Look for your new home closer to 53rd, 55th or 57th streets – the majority of shops are here, including boutiques, shopping centers, and a farmer’s market.
 Here’s our tip for finding apartments for rent in Hyde Park: 55th hosts a number of ethnic restaurants, none of which you’ll regret visiting.

 The townhouses for rent with hardwood in Hyde Park are best if they are close to one of these parks - Promontory Park or Jackson Park.
 In addition to living close to the greenery (certainly a plus in any modern city), you’ll have the spectacular view of Downtown Chicago skyline or the opportunity to observe beavers and birds all year round.